CSHoggard/academic-kickstart/content/post/morris/index.md

 subtitle: Bringing the Arts & Crafts Movement to the tidyverse

 # Summary for listings and search engines
 summary: This package provides a number of palettes for ggplot2 inspired by the British textile designer, poet, novelist and activist William Morris.
-William Morris (1834-1896) was a major contributor to the revival of traditional British textile arts and is best associated with the British Arts and Crafts movement.
-Rooted in the Modern Style (British Art Nouveau), the Arts and Crafts movement was known for traditional craftsmanship, often using medieval, romantic and folk styles of decoration.
-Known for its advocation of economic and social reform, the movement was strongly anti-industrial, and prior to the 1930s had a strong influence on the arts in Europe.

 # Link this post with a project
 projects: []